 Christian has a long and varied professional career, going back over 25 years.
 The majority of this time was spent delivering offending behaviour programmes and staff training within a criminal justice setting.
 He has a BSc Hons in English Literature & Creative Writing, plus qualifications in adult learning and children & young people’s mental health.
 He has also completed a diverse range of job-specific training courses, from First Responder Emergency Care and Mental Health First Aid to Cocktail Flaring!
 In his professional life he is passionate about working in helping industries and in his personal life loves movies, music and collecting books.

 Brad joined Helplines Partnership in 2023 after relocating to the UK from America for his wife’s career.
 Prior to joining the team, he completed his MA in public policy and administration while leading a local volunteer charity supporting American military personal and their families in the Cambridgeshire area.
-He supports the Partnership and Engagement Manager in expanding and improving relationships with new and existing members and partners.
-Outside of work Brad loves travelling to new places, enjoying a nice meal, and spending time with his dog.
-If he’s not doing those things, you will probably find him on the golf course or doing another kind of fitness activity.
+He oversees the Membership team and has a deep belief in the power of collaboration and partnership.
+He strives to build strong relationships within every team or community he works with.
+Outside of work Brad loves travelling to new places, enjoying a nice meal, and spending time with his family.
+If he’s not doing those things, you will probably find him on the golf course.

 Michelle Fernandes - Helplines Standard Co-ordinator and Assessor

 Michelle's professional journey in the helpline sector began through dedicated volunteering with a crisis line.
 Through witnessing the invaluable impact of helplines on societal well-being, Michelle progressed to training and coaching volunteers.
-More recently and prior to joining Helplines Partnership, Michelle assumed the role of Helpline Supervisor with a nationwide missing person's helpline.
+Prior to joining Helplines Partnership, Michelle assumed the role of Helpline Supervisor with a nationwide missing person's helpline.
 She has a deep-seated passion for encouraging personal development, firmly believing that opportunities for development leads to good practice.
-Outside of her professional pursuits, Michelle enjoys immersing herself into crocheting, podcasts, and the world of gaming, all while spending quality time with loved ones.
+Outside of her professional pursuits, Michelle enjoys immersing herself into running, crocheting, podcasts, and the world of gaming, all while spending quality time with loved ones.

 Our Trustees

-Elizabeth (CEO Lawcare) has been managing and developing charities in the mental health sector for over 20 years.
-She joined LawCare in 2014 from the Institute of Group Analysis, a membership and training organisation for group psychotherapists.
+Elizabeth is the CEO of Lawcare, the mental health charity for the UK legal sector.
+She started her working life as a solicitor specialising in clinical negligence, practicing at Leigh Day.
+She joined LawCare from the Institute of Group Analysis, a membership and training organisation for group psychotherapists.
 Before that, she headed up Alzheimer’s Disease International, a worldwide federation of Alzheimer Associations.
-Elizabeth started her working life as a solicitor specialising in clinical negligence, practicing at Leigh Day.
+Elizabeth is a member of the International Bar Association's Professional Wellbeing Commission and chairs the Commission's regulatory and ethics committee.

 Debbie Sadler - Elected Member Trustee